Bells Hells – Critical Role’s Third Campaign

 Spoilers for Superman Below

 I remember watching Man of Steel the summer after my first year of college.
 I didn’t mind the movie, but a common critique I saw online was that Man of Steel didn’t feel like a Superman movie.
 There were discussions about the tone of the film and how Henry Cavill’s suit was darker than the usual bright blue and red suit from the comics.
 As a comics fan, I like how each era of superhero films has its own take on the characters, and Man of Steel’s take was a grittier, more realistic superhero if Superman were to exist in the real world.
 James Gunn’s Superman film was under considerable pressure.
 If this film were bad, it would be a terrible way to launch his DC movie universe.
-It’s safe to say that Superman was a delightful take on the character, and I’d ride or die for Krypto specifically.
+It’s safe to say that Superman was a delightful take on the character, and Krypto is the real star of the movie.

 Superman (played by David Corenswet) revealed himself to the world three years ago.
 During a fight, Superman is defeated and crash-lands near the Fortress of Solitude.
 Saved by Krypto, Krypto drags him to the Fortress, where he’s exposed to the sun and is partially healed.
 Meanwhile, Lex Luthor (played by Nicholas Hoult) discovers the Fortress and gathers additional information about Superman that he can use to take him down.
 A video is revealed where Superman’s parents tell Superman to take over Earth.
 Superman feels he has no choice but to give himself up to Lex.
 Lex imprisons Superman in a pocket dimension where his true intentions are revealed, including helping to start a war in another country to make a profit and defeating Superman.

 I would not want to be James Gunn.
 The amount of stress of trying to relaunch a movie franchise sounds awful.
-With that said, Superman was a solid start, and I thought it was worth it to see in theaters.
+With that said, Superman was a solid start, and I thought it was worth seeing in theaters.
 It gives me hope that DC can finally have a successful and solid film franchise.

 NY By Night (2022)

 I have been watching various Vampire: The Masquerade live plays.
-I am currently watching Private Nightmares, which is Alexander Ward’s chronicle of Thin Blood vampires.
-As far as podcasts, I have been loving The All Night Society.
-It was a go-to podcast to listen to while driving to and from South Dakota last weekend.
+I am currently watching Private Nightmares, which is Alexander Ward’s chronicle of thin-blood vampires.
 On top of all that, I have been listening to the World of Darkness live-plays featuring Jason Carl as the storyteller.
-I finished NY By Night, and it was so good, I have to talk about it.
+I finished NY By Night, and it was so good that I have to talk about it.

 The second season was diabolical and chaotic.
 While the first coterie got along, the second coterie was ruthless to each other.
 While Margo was charming, Khalida was manipulative in a way that Margo wasn’t.
 Noura Abrahim (who played Khalida) was riveting.
 Cynthia Marie played Coco, and this was the first live play I watched where someone played a Lasombra.
 I want to play one now.
 Oh Brawn.
 Brawn was such a sweetie and was taken advantage of by the other members of the coterie.
-It’s funny because the Camarilla is seen as the “right” choice in Vampire, but this coterie proved how evil the Camarilla can be.
+This coterie proved how evil the Camarilla can be.

 I’m watching out of order because now I’m watching LA By Night for the first time.
-In theory, I should have watched LA before NY, but too late for that now.
+In theory, I should have watched LA By Night before NY By Night, but too late for that now.
 If anyone has any Vampire: The Masquerade podcasts or live stream recommendations, let me know in the comments!
 I always need new things to watch or listen to.

 Thunderbolts* (2025)